Greenchman/Windows-File-copier/README.md

 # Python-script-to-copy-files-and-folders
-# This is for windows which i have tested.
+# This is for windows which i have tested on pycharm
 # Tried to create something no so purposefully, wish this can help you.
 # fill free to recontruct it,'
 # let's come to how to use